finom/vovk/docs/docs/vovk-architecture.md

 ## Other ideas

-Vovk pattern isn't limited by the things described above.
+The Vovk Architecture isn't limited by the things described above.
 I can imagine that you may want to add more files into your module folder.

 - More Isomorphic Services to simplify the code.
 - More Worker Services.